Tyrcnex/desmocode-snippets/README.md

 - `godmode.user.js`: Increases the list limit, shader list limit, and tolerance of "nested too deeply" error
 - `keyboard_input.user.js`: Adds keyboard input to Desmos.
 Paste `K_{eys}=[]` into your graph, and keycodes will now be updated in `K_{eys}`.
 - `lower_error_message.user.js`: Lowers the dang error message so you can actually see the expression.
 - `secret_functions.user.js`: Unlocks some secret functions that are disabled through Mathquill.
 These functions include `hypot`, `polyGamma`, `argmin`, and more.
+Some are unusable, such as `validateSampleCount`.

 The console scripts in this repository include:
 - `dispatch.js`: A small tutorial to use Desmos's event listener, useful for making scripts that run when a certain event is triggered (e.g. clicking an expression, moving the graph, graph state change, etc.).
 - `get_context.js`: Gets the compute context (compiled version of Desmos functions)
 - `graph_history.js`: Desmos doesn't have an easy way to trace the graph history of a certain link, so this script does so.
+- `whole_screen_rec.js`: Similar to Desmodder's video capture, but captures the whole screen (including the expression bar, top bar, etc.).
+Adds to Desmodder's frame creator, so you can modify frames from the UI.
+You need to modify the `min`, `max`, `step`, and `ID` constants. `ID` is a little hard to obtain, but you can either use Desmodder's "Calculator Settings > Show IDs" (recommended) or add "?showIDs" to the end of your URL, then read off the number that replaced the line number.